Sick of living above your means? Relying on credit? Never getting anywhere with your savings? You need to adopt the frugal lifestyle.

 Learn to swap and barter.
 If someone asks you for something, don’t be afraid to ask for something in return.
 It’s negotiation 101 and most people will feel better if you ask for their help in response to a request they need.
 If you friends need you to help them move into their new house, kindly agree but suggest you need a little help in return in the garden (or similar).

 Re-use and re-purpose your possessions.
-Opt to avoid single use or disposable items.
+Opt to avoid single-use or disposable items.
 Try and reuse everything you own, again and again.
 This could be as simple as using tea towel to wipe the bench instead of a paper towel to allow you to stop buying paper towels and save money.
 Mending is better than ending.

 Grow.
 This refers to both metaphorically as a person (never stop learning, it’s the key to making money) and literally; e.g. grow your own vegetables and learn to procure basic items you often need.
 This helps you refrain from a lifetime of basic expenses that would otherwise be purchased from the supermarket (think herbs, easy to grow vegetables and so on).

 Ask for help.
 Leverage your family and friends to ask for help at no cost.
-Whether it be the need for a babysitter one night, help in the garden or perhaps accommodation when traveling; if you offer the same in return to others, you can easily receive help at no cost.
+Whether it be the need for a babysitter one night, help in the garden or perhaps accommodation when travelling; if you offer the same in return to others, you can easily receive help at no cost.

 Exercise self-restraint.
 Learn to say no more often.
 Seek happiness in enjoying what you ‘have’, not what you ‘want’.
 Make small but constant steps forward in your money saving endeavors and remember that every dollar counts.

 Scavenge.
-Is a neighbor throwing away a set of chairs on their front lawn?
+Is a neighbour throwing away a set of chairs on their front lawn?
 Scavenge them.
 Do them up.
 List them on Gumtree and use every little scenario such as this to increase your earnings.

 Action points to become more frugal and get ahead